 While some companies use outside agencies for advertising purposes, many hire advertising personnel to handle advertising campaigns.
 While working in an advertising department, you may be assigned jobs that include media ad buys, graphic design, and copywriting.
 Other opportunities that are often available within advertising departments include targeted/themed promotional campaigns, product-specific advertising, social media campaigns, and radio and television ads.

 When it comes to the area of sales in sports marketing, there are many roles to choose from.
 If you were a representative of the customer service department, you would maintain a good relationship with fans as well as small businesses and larger organizations that buy season tickets.
 Representatives can also work with groups or people that are looking to purchase a large number of tickets for events.
-In some cases, salespeople are also required to sell luxury box or other premium seating.
+In some cases, salespeople are also required to sell a luxury box or other premium seating.

 People in sales might also sell sponsorship opportunities for sports organizations.
 This often includes a more complex approach, and you usually have to bring a well-thought-out strategy for the proposal.
 So, you might have to collaborate with team representatives as well as with other businesses to come up with a mutually-beneficial partnership.
-Additional responsibilities in sales also include approaching advertisers that might want to advertise during a radio or televised broadcast, at the sporting venue itself, or in a printed program.
+Additional responsibilities in sales also include approaching advertisers that might want to advertise during radio or televised broadcast, at the sporting venue itself, or in a printed program.

 Primarily, your job will be to execute the event flawlessly, including the organization of sponsors, audio and video production, promotional campaigns, and ticket sales.
 There are numerous roles in event management including Director of Operations and various assistants and support staff.